Pakistan Armed Forces: Air Force

 Joint production with the Chinese Air Force of a light-weight multi-role combat aircraft and further avionics development of the JF-17 is ongoing at the Pakistan Aeronautical Complex (PAC).
 As of 2016, 70 JF-17s are operational and have replaced 50 Mirage IIIs and F-7Ps.
 The PAF plans to replace all F-7Ps and Mirage III/5 aircraft by 2020.
 The F-7PG will be replaced later, and the JF-17 fleet may eventually be expanded to 300 aircraft.
 Realising the importance of fifth generation fighter aircraft, the PAF successfully negotiated for the procurement of approximately 36 Chinese FC-20 fighter jets – a deal worth around US$1.4 billion, signed in 2009.
 It was expected that the FC-20s would be delivered in 2015.
-In close co-ordination with Turkish Aerospace Industries, the PAC engaged in a mid-life update (MLU) program of its F-16A/Bs, approximately 26 of which are in service.
+In close co-ordination with Turkish Aerospace Industries, the PAC engaged in a mid-life update (MLU) programme of its F-16A/Bs, approximately 26 of which are in service.
 In 2010, the air force procured at least 18 newly built F-16C/D Block 52s under the Peace Gate-II by the United States.

 In 2009, the PAF enlisted two types of airborne early warning and control (AEW&C) systems aircraft: four Erieye-equipped Saab 2000s from Sweden, and a Chinese AWACS based on the Shaanxi Y-8F cargo aircraft.
 Four Ilyushin Il-78 aerial tankers, capable of refuelling F-16, Mirage III, Mirage 5, JF-17, and FC-20 fighters, have been acquired second-hand from Ukrainian surplus stocks.
 The fleet of FT-5 and T-37 trainers is to be replaced with approximately 75 K-8 Karakorum intermediate jet training aircraft.
 Other major developments continue to be under development by the local aerospace industries; some of its electronic systems were exhibited in IDEAS 2014 held in Karachi.
 Since the 1960s, the PAF has held regular combat exercises, such as Exercise Saffron Bandit and Exercise High Mark, modelled on the USAF Weapons School; many authors believe the PAF is capable of mastering the methods of "toss bombing" since the 1990s.